 AUTHOR

-His images have been published in Leica Fotografie International, All About Photo, LENS Magazine, and various specialized media.
-Much like Thibault himself, his work travels the world—from Miami to Paris, Venice, Los Angeles, and Rome.
-In 2024, his growing recognition earned him a spot among AAP’s Emerging Talents to Watch.
+His images have been published in Leica Fotografie International, All About Photo, Digital Camera, and various specialized media.
+His work travels the world—from Miami to Paris, Arles, Venice, Marrakech, Los Angeles and Rome.

 back to gallery